molinfo-vienna/GRADE/README.md

 CDPKit and the GRADE and X-GRADE implementation was done by Thomas Seidel (https://github.com/seidelt)

-PHANTOMDRAGON and all testing was done by Christian  Fellinger (https://github.com/Dragon3221)
+PHANTOMDRAGON, all testing and this Reposatory was created by Christian  Fellinger (https://github.com/Dragon3221)

 This package was created with the help of Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.